 Students are required to take a computer class to fufill the graduation requirements for The College of Westchester.

-Student struggling to choose just one area of study may consider a double major.
-Declaring a double major may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when job searching or applying to a graduate program.
+NOTE: Declaring a double major may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when job searching or applying to a graduate program.

 ❌ The College of Westchester does not offer services for students with disabilities.

-The College of Westchester has distance learning options for students who are interested in taking classes online.
+✅ The College of Westchester has distance learning options for students who are interested in taking classes online.

 ❌ The College of Westchester does not offer credit for Advanced Placement (AP) classes taken during high school.

 ✅ The College of Westchester offers an honors program for highly-qualified applicants, but does not offer a Freshman Honors College.

 Students can still look for internships during the summer, or gain work experience with a part-time job.

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 The College of Westchester does not have any ROTC programs.